abdullahbannuwala/Flutter-Course-for-Beginners/Notes.md

 Parameters is the definition of the values which we pass in the function definition
 # Functions
 Function are "self contained" modules of code that are specific task.
 It hold our logic
-# Optional Parameter
+# Optional Position Parameter
 Optional Parameter is that the caller isn't required to specify a value for the parameter when calling the function.
+It's Syntax was [].
 # Prefix
 The value is incremented first, then returned.
 # Postfix